nullt3r/nmap2html/README.md

 ## How it works

 The `nmap2html.py` script takes an Nmap XML file as input and generates an HTML report as output.
-The HTML report contains a summary of the Nmap scan results, including the target hostname and IP address, the date and time of the scan, and the list of open ports and services.
+The HTML report contains table with the target, found port and service details.

 ## License